-The word ‘topaz,’ birthstone for the month of November, comes from a Sanskrit word meaning “fire.”
-And in ancient lore, the topaz could be used to control heat.
+November’s birthstone is the topaz.
+The word topaz comes from a Sanskrit word meaning fire.
+Ancient lore said the topaz could be used to control heat.
 It was said to have the power to cool boiling water, as well as excessive anger.
 As medication, topaz was used to cure fever.

 Chemically, topaz is known as aluminum silicate fluoride hydroxide.
 Because of strong chemical bonds within this mineral, topaz is the hardest of silicate minerals.
 Topaz gemstones occur in a large variety of sizes, from tiny crystals to large rocks.
 The biggest uncut stone, a specimen found in Brazil weighing almost 600 pounds, is on display at the American Museum of Natural History in New York.
 A famous cut topaz in history is found among the crown jewels of Portugal, a magnificent yellow stone weighing 12 ounces.